Q&A with Executive Head Chef

 What is your favourite food?

 Roast beef lunch, for me a roast beef lunch is perfection, dripping roast potatoes, far too much veg and a pool of thick gravy, topped with a Yorkshire pudding.
-During the past 2 years, I have been eating a significantly larger amount of plant-based food, I actually went 14 months only eating plant based food, so I could experience different things.

 What is your greatest culinary achievement to date?